Ricky-93/riccardogonzo.github.io/_pages/about.md

 ## <span style="display: flex; align-items: center;">What I think about all day (and sometimes all night) <span onclick="toggleVisibility('glance')" style="cursor: pointer; display: inline-block; vertical-align: middle; margin-left: 5px;"><svg id="arrow-glance" style="display: inline-block; transform: rotate(0deg); transition: transform 1s; vertical-align: middle; transform-origin: center; fill: #4A4E52;" xmlns="http://www.w3.org/2000/svg" height="24" viewBox="0 0 24 24" width="24"><path d="M18.59 16.41L20 15l-8-8-8 8 1.41 1.41L12 9.83z"/></svg></span></span>
 <div id="glance" style="max-height: 2000px; overflow: hidden; transition: max-height 0.5s ease-out;">

-I am a theoretical physicist interested in understanding the fundamental laws of nature, with a focus on gravitational-wave science.
-My current work focuses on the analytical description of gravitational binary systems by combining modern particle physics tools — such as scattering amplitudes — with traditional general relativity methods like the self-force expansion.
-My aim to create a unified framework that connects weak-field Post-Minkowskian and Post-Newtonian theory with strong-field methods from the self-force approach, leading to improved waveform models for current (LIGO–Virgo–KAGRA) and future (LISA, Einstein Telescope) gravitational wave detectors.
-Looking ahead, my dream is to establish an international research group dedicated to advancing the synergy between scattering amplitudes and gravitational-wave physics.
+Most of my time goes into understanding how gravity works when two black holes interact and spiral together.
+To tackle this, I combine modern tools from particle physics — such as scattering amplitudes — with traditional methods from general relativity, including the self-force expansion.
+My goal is to develop a unified analytic framework that describes binary dynamics across regimes, from the weak-field inspiral to the strong-field merger and ringdown.

+In practice, this means constructing compact analytical “building blocks” for gravitational waveforms — the signals detected today by LIGO–Virgo–KAGRA and in the future by LISA and the Einstein Telescope.
+I am particularly excited about how amplitude-based ideas can simplify calculations and uncover hidden structures in gravity, providing new ingredients for accurate waveform modelling and, ultimately, deeper insights into both fundamental physics and astrophysics.

+Looking ahead, my dream is to establish an international research group dedicated to advancing the synergy between scattering amplitudes and gravitational-wave science.

 <!-- My works have been published in Physical Review X, Physical Review Letters, Proceedings of the National Academy of Sciences (PNAS), and Science Advances, among others.
 I have presented my work at several international conferences and workshops, -->

-<h3>Collaboration network</h3>
+<h3>People I work with</h3>
 <p>This is my collaboration network: the color of each node specifies either a <span style="color:#d6d2d2;font-weight:600;">co-author</span>, a <span style="color:#79addc;font-weight:600;">preprint</span> or <span style="color:#9e1910;font-weight:600;">journal article</span>.
 Click on a node for more information.</p>

  <iframe src="/collab_net/network.html" height="300" width="100%" style="border: none"></iframe>

-<h3>Talks, seminars and presentations</h3>
+<h3>Places my research takes me</h3>
 The markers on the map represent a conference, workshop, or institute where I presented my work: <span style="color:darkred;font-weight:600;">invited conference talks</span>, <span style="color:blue;font-weight:600;">invited seminars</span>, <span style="color:darkblue;font-weight:600;">contributed talks and posters</span>
 <!-- optional if you enable it: --> and <span style="color:gray;font-weight:600;">discussion sessions</span>.
 Click on a marker for more information.